Cdelgado23/go-learning-projects/webservice_architecture/README.md

 This project is focused on improving the architecture of the web service to allow more complex scenarios and better handling of the data.

-To achieve this, the project will adress the following points:
+To achieve this, the project will address the following points:

-- Implementing a nodes repository to handler the access to the nodes data.
+- Implementing a nodes repository to handle the access to the nodes data.
 - Injecting the repository into the service.
-- Implementing a test to validate the endpoint behaviour.
+- Implementing tests to validate the endpoint behaviour.
 - Organizing the project structure to better separate the concerns, trying to follow the good practices of the Go community.

 ## Results

+### Dependency injection and project structure

 All the functionality of the previous project is maintained, but the code is now organized in a different way.